Ahmed-Abdellmoneim/IMDb-Top-250-Scraper-Review/README.md

 ## Features

-- **Scrapes top-rated movies from IMDb**: Fetches movie details from the IMDb top-rated movies list.
+- **Scrapes top-rated movies from IMDb**: Fetches movie details from the IMDb top 250 movies chart.
 - **Stores data in a CSV file**: All the scraped data is stored in a well-structured CSV file for easy access and analysis.
-- **Detailed movie information**: Collects comprehensive details about each movie, including title, rating, release year, genre, director, and cast.
+- **Detailed movie information**: Collects comprehensive details about each movie, including title, rating, release year, image, genre, directors, and full cast.
+- **Scrapes all the user given reviews for analysis**: It fethces all the user given reviews so it could be used in any ML sentemeint analysis problem or classification problem.

 ## After-processing of the Data